JvtMrynn/Banana-Plant-Health-Scan/README.md

 - Overlays misaligned: ensure `Detection` bounding boxes are normalized [0–1] relative to the original image size fed to the model.

 ## License
 This project contains third‑party libraries; review their licenses (Firebase, PyTorch Mobile, AndroidX).
-Add a top‑level LICENSE if you plan to open source the app.